 My current (will soon change) pension fund is quite diversified.
 It has a significant percentage of bonds, cash, and real estate.
 And also a small number of domestic and international stocks.
 For the sake of simplicity, and because these pension funds are quite safe for now, I will consider it as 100% bonds.
 It is not totally correct of course but is enough for me to have a full view of my assets.
 This gives me the following current asset allocation:

 Recently, I have purchased some bonds for my portfolio.
 I am now realizing that I have much more bonds than I thought when taking my second pillar into account.
 Therefore, I will have to review my portfolio again soon.
 I made the mistake of not considering the big picture when adding to my portfolio.
 For now, I do not need any bonds in my investment portfolio.
 The bonds in my second and third pillars are more than enough.

 We can look at my asset allocation over time:

-I’ve successfully reduced the amount of cash of the allocation.
-However, I also need to reduce the number of bonds.
+I have successfully reduced the amount of cash of the allocation.
+However, I also need to reduce the allocation of bonds.
 For instance, I still have too many bonds in my third pillar.
 This is because my third pillar is invested in three different PostFinance funds (25, 45, 75).
-As soon as the 25 and 45 parts are earning again, I’ll reinvest them to the 75 plan.
+As soon as the 25 and 45 parts are earning again, I will reinvest them to the 75 plan.

-Now that you (and I) know a bit more about me, I’d be very interested to know how you compute your net worth ?
-How do you keep track of your second pillar ?
+Now that you (and I) know a bit more about me, I would be very interested to know how you compute your net worth?
+How do you keep track of your second pillar?